 The objective was to design a communication strategy that would demonstrate that Colombian coffee, through its production process and quality, is quite simply… the best in the world!

-The American advertising agency Doyle Dane Bernbach (DDB) won the contract in 1959 and imagined… the character Juan Valdez as the standard bearer of Colombian coffee.
-Juan Valdez, don’t you see?
-He’s this Colombian peasant with a beautiful moustache, wearing a poncho on his shoulder and wearing a white panama… On the logo of “Café de Colombia“, Juan Valdez is always accompanied by his inseparable mule Conchita, and in the background, the Colombian Andes stand out.
+The American advertising agency Doyle Dane Bernbach (DDB) won the contract in 1959 and created the character of Juan Valdez as the standard bearer of Colombian coffee.
+On the logo of “Café de Colombia“, Juan Valdez is always accompanied by his inseparable mule Conchita, and in the background, the Colombian Andes stand out.

 An exceptional longevity, to say the least, when it comes to an advertising image.
 In Colombia, the character may even be as famous as Shakira today!

-This advertising campaign is considered by communication specialists as one of the most effective advertising strategies to promote a product – in this case, coffee – that many, however, found difficult to differentiate.
+This advertising campaign is considered by communication specialists as one of the most effective advertising strategies to promote a product–in this case, coffee!

-Then it is the mythical Carlos Sanchez, a Colombian coffee grower, who, from 1969, will play Juan Valdez, until his retirement in 2006, after thirty-seven years of good and loyal service!
+But, this international advertising icon actually exisits… in the flesh!
+Juan Valdez has been represented in countless commercials (television, posters and more).
+First portrayed by the Cuban-born American actor Jose F. Duval and then the mythical Carlos Sanchez, a Colombian coffee grower, who, from 1969, played Juan Valdez, until his retirement in 2006 … after thirty-seven years of good and loyal service!

-When a new Juan Valdez had to be found, after the departure of Carlos Sanchez, the casting was worthy of that of a James Bond!
-A meticulously written “Juan Valdez guide” precisely defined the character’s characteristics: “a hard-working peasant, humble but persevering despite a hostile nature, attached to his family and his village”
+When a new Juan Valdez had to be found… The casting was worthy of that of a James Bond film!
+A meticulously written “Juan Valdez Guide” precisely defined the character’s characteristics: “a hard-working peasant, humble but persevering with a fierce connection to his family and his village”

 Nearly 400 candidates were shortlisted.
 The winner was the Colombian Carlos Castañeda, a native of the Andes (from the department of Antioquia), 120 km from Medellín, who convinced the jury that he represented the “stereotype of the Colombian coffee farmer”: “a good family man, invested in the political life of his locality and a smallholder”.
 Today, he has the task to symbolize the country’s 500,000 or so cafeteros and, above all, to promote Colombian coffee worldwide.

-Juan Valdez has come a long way since he was born, since he has a smartphone in his pocket: he is very connected, with his own blog, Twitter or Facebook account.
+Juan Valdez has come a long way since he was born.
+Now, he has a smartphone in his pocket: he is very connected, with his own blog, Twitter and Facebook account.
 He still appears on the logos of some 3,500 Colombian coffee brands.
 This logo identifies products containing 100% Colombian coffee and approved by the National Federation of Coffee Growers of Colombia.

 In addition, the image and name of Juan Valdez has been intensively used by Café de Colombia in recent years.
 “Juan Valdez” gave birth to a Colombian coffee chain, created in 2002 by the Federation of Coffee Growers to compete with Starbucks coffee.

-The company of Colombian planters now has about a hundred establishments, in South America, of course, but also in New York, Spain, Malaysia or South Korea?
+The company of Colombian planters now has about a hundred establishments, in South America, of course, but also in New York, Spain, Malaysia and South Korea.

 The Juan Valdez coffee chain : www.juanvaldezcafe.com